passcod/ashring/README.md

 self-destruct, trash your laundry, steal your lunch money, and otherwise be unreliable for serious use.
 You have been warned.

+OpenSSL is used for asymmetric cryptography until rust-crypto gets there.

 ## Intro

 Sherman works as a FUSE filesystem.
 To create a Sherman _box_, or to access